nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 > **`autoSpec()`**

 and most of the inputs have default settings.
-We'll do a couple of examples:

 <!--
 &#128526; ENSO ... this is like the main example in the paper but the data have been updated.